 Peter: Technically speaking, a ground-freezing laboratory is a geotechnical facility.
 What makes it so special though is the operating temperature we work in – it gets as low as minus 25 degrees Celsius.
 Our Bochum lab features several walk-in climatic/cold chambers for us to conduct various investigations.
-Temperatures in those climate chambers usually are at -10 or -20 degrees Celsius, while the cold chambers provide +5 degrees Celsius.
+Temperatures in those cold chambers usually are at -10 or -20 degrees Celsius, while the climate chambers provide +5 degrees Celsius.

 What sort of investigations do you conduct in a ground-freezing lab?

 Peter: It‘s basically strength behaviour that is being analyzed in that kind of lab.
 As with decreasing temperature or in frozen state physical characteristics of different soils vary according to their degree of saturation which also is decisive for the investigation results.
 Therefore, you need water within the soil itself as rock doesn’t freeze.
 So the water freezes, the soil’s strenght increases and water permeability decreases, and this way even sand can reach a stability comparable to that of concrete.
 We receive soil samples from all around the globe at our ground-freezing facility, i.e. from Australia, Singapore, Canada, the US, Russia and Belgium.
 We actually investigated the soil underneath the Leaning Tower of Pisa as well.
 When taking a soil sample, metal or plastic sleeves are rammed into the ground.
 These sleeves then get sent to our lab in Bochum where they get frozen at -10 or -20 degrees Celsius in our climate chambers.
 Any construction progress is dependent on these results, e.g. calculating the frost body.

 Can you name any example for the need of ground-freezing?